- On sabbatical leave

 Kelly L. Sowers and Akiko Fillinger, “Crystal Face Dependence of p-Cu2O Stability as Photocathode,” Journal of the Electrochemical Society 156, F80-F85 (2009).

 Clifford J. Engel, Thomas A. Polson, Jacy R. Spado, Jennifer M. Bell, and Akiko Fillinger, “Photoelectrochemistry of Porous p-Cu2O Films,” Journal of the Electrochemical Society 155, F37-F42 (2008).

-Kelly L. Sowers (Chemistry '09) presented a poster titled, "Crystal Face Dependence of Cu2O Reactivity" at the American Chemical Society National Meeting at Salt Lake City, Utah in March 2009.
+Kaitlyn DeHority (Chemistry '16) presented a poster titled, "Activation and Stabilization of Electrodeposited Cu2O with Underpotentially Deposited Ni" at the American Chemical Society National Meeting at Denver, CO in March 2015.

 Kyle Clifford (Chemistry '14) and Zachary Jones (Chemistry '15) presented a poster titled, "Phase and Morphological Variations of Silver Oxide Films Electrodeposited from Ammonical Silver Solutions" at the American Chemical Society National Meeting at Dallas, TX in March 2014.